SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 ### Authentication

-JMS Client authentication is handled by the Solace Message Broker.
-The Solace Message Broker supports a variety of authentications schemes as described in [Solace-FG] in the Section "Client Authentication and Authorization".
+JMS Client authentication is handled by the Solace Event Broker.
+The Solace Event Broker supports a variety of authentications schemes as described in [Solace-FG] in the Section "Client Authentication and Authorization".
 The required JMS authentication properties can be set in the JndiTemplate configuration depending on which authentication scheme is being used.
 The following example shows how to enable basic authentication using a username of "fuse_user" and password of "fuse_password".

 ```xml
 <bean id="Solace.JndiTemplate" class="org.springframework.jndi.JndiTemplate">